ietf-wg-acme/acme/draft-ietf-acme-acme.md

 verify the account binding, the CA MUST take the following steps:

 1. Verify that the value of the field is a well-formed JWS
-2. Verify that the JWS protected meets the above criteria
+2. Verify that the JWS protected field meets the above criteria
 3. Retrieve the MAC key corresponding to the key identifier in the "kid" field
 4. Verify that the MAC on the JWS verifies using that MAC key
 5. Verify that the payload of the JWS represents the same key as was used to